 KINDERGARTEN: REGISTRATION CHECKLIST

-STEP 1: Attend a virtual tour.
-A tour is required for enrollment, unless you are an alumni family.
-If you have any questions, contact the Kindergarten Parent Coordinator at email@example.com.
+STEP 1: Attend an open house.
+An open house is required for enrollment, unless you are an alumni family.
+Details for 22-23 school year open houses are at the top of this page.
+If you have any questions or want to set up a tour, contact the Kindergarten Parent Coordinator at firstname.lastname@example.org.

 STEP 3: Pay the one-time $50 non-refundable application fee.
 You will be emailed a link for payment after your application is received.

 STEP 4: If offered a spot, families will have one week to accept placement and submit first month’s tuition deposit after being offered a spot.
 Make sure to sign and submit the Enrollment Agreement along with the first month’s tuition (non-refundable) via Jovial.

 A: Please see our Tuition page.

 Q: Does my child need to be potty trained?

 A: No. You are welcome to send your child with diapers and a change of clothes for their cubby.
 If you are pursuing toilet learning at home and would like your child to be prompted, reminded, or otherwise assisted, just let the teacher and your fellow parents know so they can be consistent.
 If your child needs a diaper change or assistance in the restroom, 2 adults will always be present with that child.